-I am Associate Professor in Regenerative Medicine and Drapers Teaching Fellow at the Institute of Bioengineering, Queen Mary University of London and Senior Fellow of the Higher Education Academy.
+I am an Associate Professor in Regenerative Medicine at the Institute of Bioengineering, Queen Mary University of London and Senior Fellow of the Higher Education Academy.

 In my teaching role, I am responsible for organising six modules at the School of Engineering and Material Science (SEMS).
 I am Programme Director for the intercalated BSc in Biomedical Engineering and Clinical Materials which attracts medical students (MBBS) from the School of Medicine and Dentistry at Barts and The Royal London Hospital or from elsewhere.

 In teaching innovations, I have been awarded several prizes (eg. 2010 Drapers Award, Finalist for 2013 S-Lab Award, 2014 Times Higher Education Award; 2016 Reimagine Award; 2018 SF Adept) and project grants totalling £200K in developing platforms to support teaching enhancements (eg. Student Experience Investment Fund, Westfield Trust, EPSRC Innovation Fund, Royal Society).
 In 2018, I was appointed Senior Fellow of the Higher Education Academy.

 I have also made podcasts that help young people improve their skills in writing STEM research/technology driven documents suitable for university and industry.
 This educational activity was part of the STEM wishees project funded by JISC.

-In activities involving science communication and public engagement, I am committed to the development of learning technologies and communicate STEM with an emphasis on cross-disciplinary research to broader audiences as well as the general public (https://www.youtube.com/watch?v=2z6ISAFjnE4).
-The virtual science lab is a good example of how I have improved the efficiency of learning and transformed the student experience.
+In activities involving science communication and public engagement, I am committed to the development of educational technologies that shares good practice with an emphasis on cross-disciplinary research to broader audiences as well as the public (https://www.youtube.com/watch?v=2z6ISAFjnE4).
+The virtual lab is a good example of how I have improved the efficiency of learning and transformed the student experience.

 At home, I have two beautiful daughters age 4 and 9 and we attend conferences and travel the world.